DavidRaab/PerlScripts/README.md

 When you have many files and you want to put a number before them to order all files.
 Then you can use this scripts.
 It interactively asks you for the number and every file.

+### prefix.fsx

+Converted Perl `prefix` to F#.
+This is just for learning-purpose.
+F# scripts usually starts to slow for fast running scripts.

 ### sync-player

 A synchronization script I use to sync my music player with my music library